webpapaya/fhs-slides/master_5_testing.md

 ![enterprise testing pyramid](assets/enterprise_testing_pyramid.png)

 ---
+# TDD

 > TDD doesn't drive good design.
 TDD gives you immediate feedback about what is likely to be bad design.
 (Kent Beck)

+> I want to go home on Friday and don't think I broke something.
+(Kent Beck)

+---

+---
+# TDD to me

+> Getting confidence that refactoring doesn't break the feature.

 ---
 # Why TDD